Alex-Fan777/Alex-Fan777.github.io/_posts/2023-05-14-loss-function.md

 ## Multiple loss function

-In multi-task learning, multiple tasks are solved jointly, sharing inductive bias between them.
-Multi-task learning is inherently a multi-objective problem because different tasks may conflict, necessitating a trade-off.
-A common compromise is to optimize a proxy objective that minimizes a weighted linear combination of per-task losses.
-However, this workaround is only valid when the tasks do not compete, which is rarely the case.
+In the context of multi-task learning, multiple tasks are tackled simultaneously, leveraging shared knowledge between them.
+Multi-task learning inherently involves addressing multiple objectives, as different tasks may have conflicting requirements, requiring a trade-off.
+To handle this, a common approach is to optimize a proxy objective that combines per-task losses through a weighted linear combination.
+However, this approach is only effective when the tasks are not in direct competition, which is often not the case.

-Generally, there is a balance between multiple losses, and even for single tasks, there will be weight penalty items.
-A relatively simple combination is usually achieved by adjusting hyperparameters.
+In general, there exists a delicate balance among multiple losses, and even for individual tasks, there may be penalties associated with adjusting weights.
+Achieving an appropriate combination typically involves fine-tuning hyperparameters to strike a suitable compromise.

 ![image](https://github.com/Alex-Fan777/Alex-Fan777.github.io/assets/132428764/c0b5d2bd-671a-4b4c-a9b8-d25ed1d4e1ba)
 ![image](https://github.com/Alex-Fan777/Alex-Fan777.github.io/assets/132428764/7106135b-7407-4931-b044-84230a7671dc)